kingsofted/FULLSTACK_TECHNICAL_ASSESSMENT/README.md

 ### 5. **Database Migrations**

 - TypeORM migrations are used to evolve the database schema safely over time.
-- The migration example dropping a constraint and setting `NOT NULL` on `experience_level` reflects iterative schema design adapting to new requirements.
+- The migration example dropping a constraint and setting `NOT NULL` on `experience_level` reflects iterative schema design adapting to new requirements and ensure consistency.
-- Using migrations ensures consistency across environments (dev, staging, prod).

 ---

-### 7. **Scalability & Extensibility**
+### 6. **Scalability & Extensibility**

 - Modular backend structure (resolvers, services, types) makes the codebase extensible for new features
-- Clear schema definitions in GraphQL facilitate frontend evolution without backend breaking changes.

 ---

+### 7. **Asynchronous Processing with Event Listener**

+- Handle non-critical task asynchronously after the main operation succeeds to increase the processing time and decouple the core request without changing the business logic.

+---

-### 9. **Security Considerations**
+### 8. **Security Considerations**

 - Authentication and authorization are not yet implemented; this is a critical next step before production deployment.
-- API and database layers should be hardened to avoid injection, unauthorized access, and ensure data privacy.

 ---